 Organic Growers School is the premier provider of practical and affordable organic education in the Southern Appalachians, building a vibrant food & farming community by boosting the success of organic home growers and farmers in our region.
 Our hands-on training, workshops, conferences, and partnerships inspire, educate, and support people to farm, garden, and live organically.

 Organic Growers School inspires, educates, and supports people to farm, garden, and live organically.

 The first Organic Growers School Spring Conference was held in 1993, with just over 100 participants.
 Since then, the event has grown exponentially.
-In 2016, more than 2,000 farmers, gardeners, educators, students, consumers, and chefs gathered from over 18 states and Canada, making the OGS Spring Conference the largest event of it’s type in the Southeast.
+In years 2015-2018, more than 2,000 farmers, gardeners, educators, students, consumers, and chefs gathered from over 18 states and Canada, making the OGS Spring Conference the largest event of its type in the Southeast.